cyber-yoda/cs30a-intro-to-linux/README.md

 # cs30a-intro-to-linux
-Elective Class on a (not so) introduction to linux related to Linux
+Elective Class on a (not so) introduction to linux related course